owservable/owservable/README.md

 This is a map of all defined Data Middleware methods.

-A Data Middleware is tied to a store scope ```'count' | 'one' | 'many'``` and collection name and is used to modify an observed payload if necessary.
+A Data Middleware is tied to a collection name and is used to modify an observed payload if necessary.
 For example, if based on users access permissions a portion of the payload needs to be removed or replaced, etc.

 ### initiateWatchers